liusbl/android-architecture-experiments/app/src/main/java/com/arch/experiments/notes/potential_things.md

 - Possibility of navigation as state instead of event

+- Maybe make some structure when latest state is stored in background to prefs or something

+- Generate state machine from ui xml or something

+- Save timestamp with each state update

+- Consider things that partially belong to view and partially to presenter, such as @ColorRes changes.
+    Maybe some transformation classes could be used?

+- Consider possibility of replacing Events with quick State changes.

+- Create custom state saver for configuration changes (done in some test)

+- Analyze problem when you need to have enum state for view (Such as view visibility)

+- Time travel

 - Integration with other popular libraries:
     - Android ViewModels
     - Dagger